Learn all about how to play guitar chords

 Arrows showing strings that are muted/not played

-There is also chord that there is muted strings in the middle of strings that should not be played, which can be seen on the third diagram to the right above.
-In these cases you should touch the string with some part of the finger nearby to mute it.
+There are also chords that involve strings in the middle of the strings that should not be played, which can be seen on the third diagram to the right above.
+In these cases, you touch the string with some part of the finger nearby to mute it.
 You should not strum these chords in two sequences.
 In the context of fingerpicking, there is no problem at all of obvious reasons.

-When you are able to move from chord to chord without much difficulty you should learn chord progressions.
-A progression is a collection of chord that will sound great played in a subsequent order.
+When you are able to move from one chord to another without much difficulty, the next step is learning chord progressions.
+A progression is a collection of chords that sounds great when played in a subsequent order.
 The basics are to choose chords that belong to certain key and mix right categories of chord together.
 See examples of progressions.

-Music is full of opportunities and besides from playing the most standard versions you could also find alternative versions and these are commonly referred to as voicings.
+Music is full of opportunities and besides from playing the most standard versions you could also find alternative versions and these are sometimes referred to as voicings.

 Let's take a common C major chord as an example:

 This is a C chord in its typical open chord shape.
-But there are many ways to enrich our sound and find new expressions by trying other versions of the same chord:
+But there are many ways to enrich the sound and find new expressions by trying other versions of the same chord: